Top 10 Ways to Limit Your Attack Surface

-Here are the top 10 tactics to help limit the attack surface and improve the IT security:
+Here are the top 10 tactics to help limit the attack surface and improve IT security:

 - Meet cybersecurity compliance requirements.
-First and foremost on the minds of most IT security professionals is achieving compliance.
-Regulations at the state, regional, or industry level are key to not only avoiding professional fines, but in achieving a basic, standard level of cybersecurity.
+First and foremost on the minds of most IT security professionals in achieving compliance.
+Regulations at the state, regional, or industry level are key to not only avoiding professional fines but in achieving a basic, standard level of cybersecurity.

 - Eliminate privileged accounts and local admin rights from endpoints.
 With ransomware and malware a constant threat, users with elevated privileges or admin accounts on their endpoints expose your network to serious risk.
 Drastically reduce the attack surface in one step by eliminating privilege elevation on workstations and other key endpoints.

 - Grant independence to employees without admin privileges.
 Enable users to safely perform software installations, update applications and even reset their Active Directory password autonomously without putting security at risk.

 - Eliminate the need for plugins or fat clients.
 Enable access to IT systems via a secure HTTPS portal, and avoid opening an RDP, SSH, or Telnet connection.
 No additional plugins or fat clients are needed on endpoints!

 - Detect and block unwanted encryption.
 Automatically detect when a process intends to perform an encryption operation before it is carried out.
 Block attempts from ransomware and other malicious actors to hijack your systems and data.

 - Streamline and secure DevOps activities.
 Optimize DevOps processes; enable secured automatic access to critical IT resources in real-time without vulnerable, hard-coded credentials left in scripts